Gfast2/gpsrecorder/README.md

 # Road Map

-_For Version 1.1.0_
-- Make a logo for this project
-- Try to fix bug when in _SPEED_ mode, can not make a gps coordinate save

 _For Version 1.2.0_
 - Try to map psram into map look-up table
 - Wifi access point setup (DHCP Server Included)